Ecommerce Growth

 Pro Tip — Use the contest as an incentive, but channel the landing page with equally enticing discounts and freebies to ensure that customers still convert even if they don’t win anything.

-34. Special Ocassion
+34. Special Occasion

 Pro Tip — It’s best to place these on the left hand side of your website so they’re always visible but don’t take up too much space.

-35. Timed Emails
+35. Timed Holiday Emails

 Run your holiday email marketing with a bold & bright countdown timer displayed at the very top.